 The study was completed in August 2019 and focused on pansexual and queer identifying people that had taken part in a US based research study called the Generations Study.
 The findings are currently being written up for publication.
 For information about the Generations Study, please click below.

-The study consists of in-depth semi-structured interviews to explore the lived experiences of 45 plurisexual identifying emerging adults (age 18-29) in the UK (15 pansexual, 15 queer and 15 bisexual).
-It was put on hold in March 2020 and will resume again once face-to-face interviews are possible.
-If you are interested in taking part, please click below to fill out the eligibility form.
+The study consists of in-depth semi-structured interviews to explore the lived experiences of 26 plurisexual identifying emerging adults (age 18-29) in the UK.
+It was completed in March 2020, just before the pandemic hit the UK and stopped any further field work from taking place.

 Study 3: Online Questionnaire